Danny Southwick

-Daniel Aaron Southwick (born September 28, 1981) is an American professional football quarterback.
+Daniel Aaron Southwick (born September 28, 1981) is an American professional football quarterback for the Utah Great 8's of the International Arena League (IAL).
 He played college football for BYU, Oregon State, Dixie State, Utah, and Occidental.
-He has been a member of the Louisville Fire of the af2; the Oakland Raiders of the National Football League (NFL); the Dallas Vigilantes, Tampa Bay Storm, San Jose SaberCats, San Antonio Talons, Chicago Rush, Cleveland Gladiators, Portland Thunder/Steel, Spokane Shock, Los Angeles Kiss, Orlando Predators, Philadelphia Soul, and Columbus Destroyers of the Arena Football League (AFL); the Massachusetts Pirates, Jacksonville Sharks, Jersey Flight, Columbus Lions, and Orlando Predators of the National Arena League (NAL); and the FCF Zappers of Fan Controlled Football (FCF), and the Billings Outlaws of Arena Football One (AF1).
+He has been a member of the Louisville Fire of the af2; the Oakland Raiders of the National Football League (NFL); the Dallas Vigilantes, Tampa Bay Storm, San Jose SaberCats, San Antonio Talons, Chicago Rush, Cleveland Gladiators, Portland Thunder/Steel, Spokane Shock, Los Angeles Kiss, Orlando Predators, Philadelphia Soul, and Columbus Destroyers of the Arena Football League (AFL); the Massachusetts Pirates, Jacksonville Sharks, Jersey Flight, Columbus Lions, and Orlando Predators of the National Arena League (NAL); the FCF Zappers of Fan Controlled Football (FCF) and the Billings Outlaws of Arena Football One (AF1).

 Early life

 Danny was born to Dan Southwick and Shawn (Southwick) King in Provo, Utah.
 He attended Timpview High School in Provo, where he lettered in football.

 College career

 Southwick originally signed with Brigham Young University out of high school, when he elected to take a two-year Mormon mission.
 Upon returning from his mission, Southwick enrolled at Oregon State University.
 Southwick then transferred to Dixie State College for a season.
 From Dixie State, Southwick transferred to the University of Utah, where he walked-on and was listed as the backup quarterback going into fall camp with the Utes.
 Southwick then went back to Dixie State.
 He played his senior season of college football at Occidental.
 Southwick's college statistics, excluding post-season play, include 271 completions out of 478 passes (57%) for 3,804 yards, and 29 touchdowns with 23 interceptions.
 As a starter in college, during the regular season, Southwick compiled a record of 13 wins and 5 losses.